Rocky Hill, New Jersey

-Rocky Hill is a borough in Somerset County, New Jersey, United States, named for the Rocky Hill Ridge.
+Rocky Hill is a borough in Somerset County, in the U.S. state of New Jersey.
+Named for the Rocky Hill Ridge, this historic village is nestled within the heart of the Raritan Valley region, located alongside the course of the Millstone River.

-As of the 2010 United States Census, the rural borough's population was 682, reflecting an increase of 20 (+3.0%) from the 662 counted in the 2000 Census.
-This was a decline of 31 persons (−4.5%) from the 693 counted in the 1990 Census.
+As of the 2020 United States census, the borough's population was 743, an increase of 61 (+8.9%) from the 2010 census count of 682, which in turn reflected an increase of 20 (+3.0%) from the 662 counted in the 2000 census.

 History

-The earliest European settlement in the area began after John Harrison negotiated the purchase of land in 1701 from the Lenni Lenape Native Americans who had long occupied the area.
-In 1783, during the American Revolutionary War, General George Washington camped at Rockingham, the house owned by the Berrien family; he would pass through the area again in 1789 on his way to New York City for his inauguration as President of the United States.
-Before roads were improved and people traveled by automobiles, it was known as the Devil's Featherbed because it was difficult to travel the rocky terrain by horse and wagon.
+The earliest European settlement in the area began after John Harrison negotiated the purchase of land in 1701 from the Lenape Native Americans.
+Speaking an Algonquian language, they had occupied the area for centuries prior to the arrival of European settlers.
+Bands of Lenape lived along the coast from Connecticut through New York and New Jersey and south to Maryland and Delaware.

+In 1783, during the American Revolutionary War, General George Washington camped at Rockingham, the house owned by the Berrien family.
+He passed through the area again in 1789 on his way to New York City for his inauguration as President of the United States.
+Before roads were improved, it was known as the Devil's Featherbed because it was difficult to travel the rocky terrain by horse and wagon.

-Rocky Hill was incorporated as a borough by an act of the New Jersey Legislature on December 18, 1889, from portions of Montgomery Township, based on the results of a referendum held four days earlier.
+Rocky Hill was incorporated as a borough by an act of the New Jersey Legislature on December 18, 1889, from portions of Montgomery Township.
+This was based on the results of a referendum held four days earlier.